CVliner/se_keep_stock_items/README.md

 Datas can be found in Stock_forecast.csv.
 Dataset has been collected according to purchase of SE equipment during whole year in 2018.
 ### Results
 ### Recommendations
+For further observation and stock remainings prediction, it is recommended to:
+Update the model and improve prediction models.
+Continue data analysis with addition equipment for last 5 years.
+Create list of continously purchased equipment and keep them in warehouse.